AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 >[!NOTE]
 >
->When using the project via the command line, it is best practice to add the `adobe-public` profile to your Maven `settings.xml` file in order to automatically add repo.adobe.com to the maven build process.
+>It is best practice to add the `adobe-public` profile to your Maven `settings.xml` file in order to automatically add repo.adobe.com to the maven build process.
 >
 >An example POM [can be found here](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html).